stella-cv/stella_vslam_ros/README.md

 `Terminal2:`
 Launch the container of OpenVSLAM-socket.
 The shell interface will be launched in the docker container.Download an ORB vocabulary from GitHub.
+Publish Images Captured by a USB Camera using package like image_tools.

     xhost +local:
     docker run --rm -it --name openvslam-ros-socket --device /dev/video0 --net=host openvslam-ros-socket